Living with Alligators: A Florida Reality

 Living in Florida, we have to share our space with a very large reptile, the American alligator (Alligator mississipiensis).
 Because of Florida's booming population growth, people and alligators are constantly forced to cross paths, increasing the chances of conflict.
 Knowing where alligators live, how they behave and what you can do to avoid conflict with alligators is key to sharing space safely (Figure 1).

-Figure 1.
-An American Alligator
+An American alligator.

 Figure 1.
-An American Alligator
+An American alligator.

 Credit: UF/IFAS